Skip to content

 ScenarioWhy silence helps

-QuickTime Player does not offer “export without audio” as a single checkbox.
-FFmpeg with -an (no audio) is the precise tool.
-When you need the audio separately, extract first with MP4 to MP3 on Mac , then strip the video.
+QuickTime does not offer a reliable “export without audio” checkbox.
+FFmpeg with -an is the precise tool.
+To keep the soundtrack separately, extract first with MP4 to MP3 on Mac , then strip the video.
+If you only need a smaller file and must keep sound, see how to compress video on Mac .

 brew install ffmpeg